Ongeri35/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups - script that prints all the groups the current user is part of 3-new_owner - script that changes the owner of a file 4-empty - script that creates an empty file
+5-execute - script that adds execute permissions to the owner of the file